-As a real-world example, here’s a brief historical accounting of my small backyard apiary in Cleveland, OH during 2017.
+As a real-world example, here’s a brief historical accounting of my small backyard apiary in Cleveland, OH from spring 2017 to early spring 2018.
 My goal was to primarily sell a few nucs, increase colonies some, and harvest minimal honey:

 - March 2017: 11 colonies overwintered successfully in my backyard

 - Late April: 11 overwintered queens pulled from all hives and sold as overwintered nucs; remaining cell builders notched to raise queens

 - Early June: 11 cell builders split a week later into 30 nucs with queen cells, with 26 successful matings with laying queens 21 days later

 - Late June: sold 10 nucs to local beekeepers and dispatched ALL the rest of the queens in my yard and notched for queen rearing